 Why are Toroidal Transformers “Green”?

 A toroidal transformer weighs about half as much as a conventional transformer with the same capacity and heat rise.
 The main materials used in transformers are copper and steel, both of which are getting scarcer with cost increases as a consequence.
-Less copper and steel usage means less mining required, less pollution from steel factories.
+Less copper and steel usage means less mining required and less pollution from steel factories.

 The toroidal transformer fits into a smaller space, which allows chassis plates and enclosures to be smaller with less material used.
+We can build and design all transformers to have a max OD and height if required for your application.

 All of our transformers are RoHS compliant and no impregnation is needed to keep our toroidal transformers quiet so any potential environmental hazards are avoided.